MikeyDong/Spall-to-Full/README.md

 | 60% | 6.0 | 13.0 |
 | 80% | 7.8 | 15.9 |

-These values are reference aggregate results.
-Small numerical differences may occur across GPU models and software builds; large differences usually indicate an input-unit, filename-pairing, semantic-label, ROI, resolution, or checkpoint mismatch.
+Reproducibility note.
+Minor deviations from the manuscript values may occur across hardware and software environments owing to differences in floating-point computation and GPU execution; under otherwise identical evaluation settings, the reproduced MAE values are expected to remain within approximately ±1 mm of the reported values.

 ## Using another model input size

 The published model uses 1456.
-Lower-resolution experiments can be run by changing `EXPECTED_SIZE` in `train_spall2full.py`, training a new checkpoint, and evaluating that checkpoint with the same value passed to `--model_input_size`.
+The input size of 1036 can achieve better inference speed, and the requirements for video memory are also reduced accordingly, while the accuracy is less reduced.Lower-resolution experiments can be run by changing `EXPECTED_SIZE` in `train_spall2full.py`, training a new checkpoint, and evaluating that checkpoint with the same value passed to `--model_input_size`.
 For example, a 1036 model requires: